-1.9 ENGAGING WITH STAKEHOLDERS
+1.10 ENGAGING WITH STAKEHOLDERS

-For SEA to be successful and meaningful, and support progress towards sustainable development, it will need to engage with a wide range of stakeholders.
-These should include all those with a legitimate interest and who may be affected by PPP outcomes and those involved in decision-making at all levels (from national to local), and from government, civil society, and the private sector, as well as with funding and aid agencies that may be funding the SEA or supporting the implementation of the PPP.
-Many of these actors will have roles to play in developing and/or implementing the PPP or will be likely to be affected by its implementation.
+For SEA to be successful and meaningful, and support progress towards sustainable development, it will need to engage with a wide range of stakeholders throughout the process.
+Broadly, stakeholders should include:

+- All those organisations and individuals with a legitimate interest in the PPP and who may be affected by PPP outcomes; - The Ministry of Energy (or equivalent) and other relevant government ministries/agencies and others involved in decision-making relevant to the PPP being assessed at all levels (from national to local).
+Where possible, officials from such ministries/agencies should be involved directly in undertaking key steps and analyses of the SEA process to build their ownership of the process and products; - Civil society (who may be represented by CSOs and NGOs); - The private sector, and - Multi-lateral development banks, bilateral donors and aid agencies that may be funding the SEA or supporting the implementation of the PPP.

+Many of these actors will have roles to play in developing and/or implementing the PPP or SESMP or will be likely to be affected by PPP implementation.

 PPPs concerned with the energy transition are likely to affect all inhabitants in a country.
-But in many low- and middle-income countries where public consultation is a rather new concept/practice, it is almost impossible to give all inhabitants the opportunity to be engaged in the process.
-Therefore, the option that CSOs represent the voice of the people is a reasonable and acceptable approach.
+But it is almost impossible to give all inhabitants the opportunity to be engaged in the process.
+Therefore, consultation via CSOs that are valid representatives of affected communities is a reasonable and acceptable approach.
 However, this decision will not be simple and will require engagement with a range of stakeholders to ensure that this representation of interests will be acceptable to all.